kevinolega/callcentertrainingtips/_posts/2020-06-05-study-commuting.md

 Secrets of the Millionaire Mind by T Harv Eker.

-The One Minute Manager by TK.
+The One Minute Manager by Ken Blanchard.

 The NIV translation of the Bible.